abhinavpareek655/ct-week2/README.md

 pnpm dev
 ```

 Open `http://localhost:3000` in a browser and verify adding, removing, filtering and sorting tasks works as expected.
+You can now create multiple groups and assign tasks to those groups.